 REDUCED SETBACKS

 RESIDENTIAL DISTRICTS

 As development patterns have changed over the years, setbacks have gotten larger and building orientation has favored automobile access over pedestrian access.
 Modern zoning codes, largely based on suburban development models, don't often work well in traditional downtown neighborhoods, such as those in the Infill Overlay District (IO).
 Development standards make many small lot residential sites in the IO difficult to redevelop because the buildable area is limited.
-New residential

-CURRENT SETBACK REDUCED SETBACK

-FRONT YARD 20' DEPENDS

-SIDE YARD 7' 5'

-REAR YARD 10' 5' (if required parking accessed from alley)

-development within the IO should be compatible with the existing established neighborhood.
+New residential development within the IO should be compatible with the existing established neighborhood.
 This includes design elements such as front façade orientation and prevailing front, side, and rear yard setbacks.
 To achieve compatibility, reductions in the front, side, and rear yard setbacks are to be allowed as appropriate.

-Front yard setbacks

-may be reduced to match existing prevailing conditions on the street or surrounding neighborhood, as determined on a case-by-case basis.
-Attached or detached garages and/or carports with